BIMSBbioinfo/pigx/README.md

 ## What does it do

-- Trim reads
+- Trim reads using trim-galore
-- Quality control reads
+- Quality control reads using fastQC and multiQC
-- Map reads using STAR
+- Map reads and quantify read counts per gene using STAR
+- Estimate read counts per transcript using SALMON
-- Map reads using salmon
+- Run differential expression analyses using DESeq2

 ## What does it output

-- QC report
+- QC reports
 - bam files
 - bigwig files
 - reads matrix
-- DE report
+- DE reports

 # Install